 Once, when a friend of mine had come to town, I decided to take her to one of the snazziest pubs in Bengaluru: Bier Library.

-With its avant-garde furniture, chic interiors and cushy setting makes it an obvious choice for a good time.
-The fact that it has a roomy, open-air ambience makes the place all the more alluring, given the Covid situation.
+Its avant-garde furniture, chic interiors, and cushy setting make it an obvious choice for a good time.
+The fact that it has a roomy, open-air ambiance makes the place all the more alluring, given the Covid situation.

 It’s one of the new venture-funded setups ideal for millennials.